Portland Acne Dermatologist

 Adult acne develops later in life and may be related to cosmetics, hormones, childbirth, menopause or even stopping birth control pills.

 Acne has nothing to do with washing and is not due to dirt on the face.
-In face, recent studies have shown that over-washing the face may even cause more acne.
+In fact, recent studies have shown that over-washing the face may even cause more acne.
 It is best to wash your face with a very mild cleanser and warm water only one time a day.
 We recommend a pH-balanced soap when washing (pH around 5.5-6).
 Wash your face with warm water and pH balanced soaps gently rubbing your skin with your fingertips, Over washing and using gritty scrubs will most likely make acne worse.

 Dietary Causes of Acne